aaron-goshine/eviljs/README.md

   npm install eviljs -g
 ```
 ## Usage
-The main uscase that this eviljs was create is quickly evalute javaScript Math expresses from with in vim  `:'<'> !eviljs `
+The main use case that eviljs was created for is to quickly evalute javaScript Math expresses from with in vim  `:'<'> !eviljs `

 Anything else you choose to do is at your own risk !!
 ## Tests